 When you first start out blogging, if feels like you are speaking into a black hole. and even though 90.63% of pages get no organic search traffic from Google, having quality content you can use to promote your business is vital.

 But with the right promotion, you can help gain visibility for your posts.
 It does take time for your optimization to take effect, but you can help it a long.

 - Use social media to share your post.
 Pick the right platforms and share them.

-- Upload your posts to Google My Business.
+- Upload your posts to Google Business Profile.
 Your posts now become part of your profile and are displayed when someone looks at your knowledge panel.

 - Send your posts out to your email list (if you have one).
 You want to stay in touch with your subscribers and having your posts sent out is a good way to do so.

 Many people in search of a solution will read blog posts to educate themselves on the topic before choosing a vendor.
 If they read your post, you have a better chance of them contacting you than your competitor.

 But marketing your business does need to happen, so let’s eliminate the “why nots” of blogging and let’s talk about the “why you should” blog as a marketing activity to help your small business develop a strong online presence.

 Content that helps your audience solve a problem makes you memorable.
 When the challenge is bigger than they can handle on their own, they will turn to you for help.

 Writing unique content that relates to your ideal client helps your blog gain visibility within the search engines for your top keywords.